Special Weather Statement issued for Madison by NWS - News Break

 Special Weather Statement issued for Madison by NWS

-Effective: 2021-07-12 09:41:00 EDT Expires: 2021-07-12 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Madison SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN MADISON COUNTY UNTIL 315 PM EDT At 234 PM EDT, Doppler radar was tracking a strong thunderstorm 7 miles northwest of Dowling Park, or 12 miles southeast of Madison, moving northwest at 20 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Madison, Lee, Moseley Hall, Ebb, Sirmans and Hopewell.alerts.weather.gov
+Effective: 2021-07-23 12:00:00 EDT Expires: 2021-07-22 19:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Madison SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL MADISON SOUTHWESTERN LOWNDES AND SOUTHERN BROOKS COUNTIES UNTIL 715 PM EDT At 623 PM EDT, Doppler radar was tracking a strong thunderstorm over Quitman, moving southeast at 15 mph.
+Wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Quitman, Dixie, Lovett, Nankin, Empress, Clyattville, Cherry Lake, Brooks Co A/p, Blue Springs, Hamburg and Pinetta.alerts.weather.gov

 Comments / 0